-French knots are such a fun bubbly stitch that is used in so many wonderful embroidery patterns!
-As the name suggests, this stitch involves creating cute little knots with your thread that adds so much texture and whimsy to your embroidery creations.
+French Knots are such a fun bubbly stitch that is used in so many wonderful embroidery patterns!
+As the name suggests, this stitch involves creating cute little knots with your thread that add so much texture and whimsy to your embroidery creations.

 And before you know it, you’ll be doing them in your sleep.

 So what are my best tips and tricks for doing a perfect French Knot?